 Qualifying you for life

 A politics degree equips people with a wide range of transferable skills, which will be highly beneficial in any work-place setting.
 These include critical and analytical thinking, analysing evidence and constructing arguments, oral and written communication skills and time management.
-They would also encompass experience with a variety of information technologies (for the retrieval and presentation of information, including statistical or numerical data).
+A University of Liverpool politics graduate will also be familiar with using quantative and qualitative data, speechwriting, and presenting.
 Team working is also encouraged, as is independent study, which helps foster initiative, resourcefulness and self-reliance.

 History and Politics BA (Hons)